 Before making any decisions make sure you visit your doctor and discuss your desire for a power wheelchair.
 Your doctor will determine if this option is beneficial for you and may offer some helpful tips about using an electric powered wheelchair.
 Once you have your doctor’s approval and you are confident that an electric wheelchair is for you, begin your search for the perfect electric wheelchair.

-Need help ordering a power wheelchair for you or your loved ones?
+Need help buying a power wheelchair for you or your loved ones?

 Please call us at 877-827-6278.